OP-TEE/optee_os/documentation/optee_design.md

 and hashes of the pages.

 ### Assign physical pages
-Physical SRAM pages are supplied by calling `tee_pager_add_pages()`
+Physical `SRAM` pages are supplied by calling `tee_pager_add_pages()`

 ```c
 void tee_pager_add_pages(tee_vaddr_t vaddr, size_t npages, bool unmap);
 ```

-`tee_pager_add_pages()` takes the physical address stored in the entry mapping the virtual address "vaddr" and "npages" entries after that and uses it to map new pages when needed.
-The unmap parameter tells whether the pages should be unmapped immediately since they does not contain initialized data or be kept mapped until they need to be recycled.
-The pages in the "init" area are supplied with `unmap == false` since those page have valid content and are in use.
+`tee_pager_add_pages()` takes the physical address stored in the entry mapping the virtual address "`vaddr`" and "`npages`" entries after that and uses it to map new pages when needed.
+The `unmap` parameter tells whether the pages should be unmapped immediately since they does not contain initialized data or be kept mapped until they need to be recycled.
+The pages in the "`init`" area are supplied with `unmap == false` since those page have valid content and are in use.

 ## Invocation
 The pager is invoked as part of the abort handler.
 A pool of physical pages are